zinguala/DevSecOps12_FinalProject/README.md

 - install kubectl: “sudo snap install kubectl --classic”

--start the minikube: “minkube start”
+- start the minikube: “minkube start”

 now we will add the user for ansible ssh connection: